Fall Activities In NJ To Fill Your Bucket List This Season

 Raise a stein at Oktoberfest

 Food, biergartens, live music, and prost—it’s time for Oktoberfest in NJ.
 Kids will want to sink their teeth into soft Bavarian pretzels and listen to the lively oompah bands while you try some frothy brews and bratwurst.
-Get into the German spirit at local family-friendly Oktoberfest events like Morey’s Piers Oktoberfest in Wildwood or a Bavarian-style feast at Oktoberfest at Mountain Creek in Vernon.
-And to celebrate all season, take a tour of the breweries in NJ where you can raise a glass.
+Get into the German spirit at local family-friendly Oktoberfest events like Morey’s Piers Oktoberfest in Wildwood.
+And to celebrate all season, take a tour at one of the breweries in NJ where you can raise a glass.
 Oktoberfest is just one of those fall activities in NJ that you won’t want to miss.

 Picking with your little pumpkin

 Taking a hayride to find the perfect orange pumpkin on a vine is not to be missed (nor are the insta moments).
-And many places offer more than just a PYO experience with mazes, harvest festivals, hay bale slides, and hayrides, making it a family-friendly activity to put at the top of your fall bucket list.
-Plus, you’ll have plenty of pumpkins on hand to carve and decorate (not to mention those toasted pumpkin seeds—yum).
+And many places offer more than just a PYO experience—with mazes, harvest festivals, hay bale slides, and hayrides, it’s a family-friendly activity to put at the top of your fall bucket list.
+Plus, you’ll have plenty of pumpkins to carve and decorate (not to mention those toasted pumpkin seeds—yum).

 Corn maze, sunflower maze, or haunted maze?
 Which one is your favorite?